Turkish Air Force neutralizes 15 PKK militants

 Trend:

-The Turkish Air Force eliminated 15 PKK terrorists in the north of Iraq, the country's General Staff said June 22, according to Turkish media.
+Turkish airstrikes neutralized seven PKK terrorists in Zap, northern Iraq and border regions near the southeastern Turkish province of Hakkari on Saturday, the country's General Staff, according to Turkish media.

-"During the air operation on June 22, 15 terrorists were neutralized in the Gara district of northern Iraq", said in the statement.
+Separately, four other terrorists were neutralized in Hakkari's Yuksekova district by an airstrike, said the Hakkari Governor's Office.

-Earlier, Turkish President Recep Tayyip Erdogan said the Turkish Armed Forces launched a new military operation in northern Iraq.

 Earlier it was reported that within the operation against PKK in northern Iraq, the Turkish military moved deep into Iraqi territory by 73 kilometers.